Experimental evidence for electric surface resistance in niobium: Experimental results

+is used, which is a good approximation in the dirty limit.
+Low field surface resistance and penetration depth change measurements have shown that this sample has a low RRR and therefore the dirty limit approximation is reasonable \cite{Jungingerphd}.
+No parameter of $R\msub{BCS}$ is varied to minimize $\chi^2$.
+All are obtained from different measurements.
+While RRR and $\Delta$ are taken from low field surface resistance measurements, $\lambda$ is taken from penetration depth change measurements.
+For details refer to \cite{Jungingerphd}.

-The complete data set consisting of 183 values $R\msub{S}(f,T,E)$ has been collectively fitted to Eq.\,\eqref{eq:ITE}.
-A $\chi^2$=167.9 was obtained for the fit parameter values of $R\msub{S,sat}\msup{E}$=\unit[17000$\pm$500]{n$\Omega$}, $b$=\unit[1.06$\pm$0.10]{MV/m} and $E^0$=\unit[0.610$\pm$0.015]{MV/m}.
-The fact that $\chi^2$ is close to the number of data points indicates that the measurement is well represented by the model.
-For this sample $R\msub{S,Sat}\msup{E}$ is three orders of magnitude larger than for the bulk niobium cavity, corresponding to higher density of trapped states.
-The onset field $E^0$ is one order of magnitude smaller for the sample, which might be correlated to the roughness of the sample in the nanometer scale, as measured by AFM, see Fig \ref{fig:AFM}.
-For further surface analytic measurements on this sample in comparison to bulk niobium surfaces refer to \cite{Jungingerphd}.
+The complete data set consisting of 183 values $R\msub{S}(f,T,E)$ has been collectively fitted to Eq. \ref{eq:ITE3} with five fit parameters.
+A $\chi^2$=167.9 was obtained for the fit parameter values of $R\msub{S,sat}\msup{E}$=\unit[17000$\pm$500]{n$\Omega$}, $b$=\unit[1.06$\pm$0.10]{MV/m} and $E^0$=\unit[0.610$\pm$0.015]{MV/m}, $R_0$=\unit[275$\pm7$]{n$\Omega$} at \unit[400]{MHz} and $R_0$=\unit[500$\pm11$]{n$\Omega$} at \unit[800]{MHz}.
+The value of $\chi^2$ is slightly lower than the number of data points indicating that the experimental uncertainty was a bit overestimated.

+For illustration $R\msub{S}$ is plotted as a function of $B$ for the temperatures of 2.5 and \unit[4]{K} for both frequencies in Fig. \ref{figure:RB_NbCU}.
+This corresponds to about one fifth of the complete data set.
+Note that to calculate $R\msub{S}$ for each individual data point Eq. \ref{eq:Rmag} has been used.
+To fit the complete data collectively to a single set of parameters the frequency dependence \ref{eq:f2} has to be taken into account.
+Subtracting the fitted values of $R_{0}(f)$ and the calculated $R\msub{BCS}(f,T)$ individually from each data point $R\msup{E}\msub{S}(E)$ can be calculated from Eq. \ref{eq:Rel}.
+This data is plotted in Fig. \ref{figure:RE_NbCU}.